bioc/igblastr/inst/extdata/germline_sequences/AIRR/mouse/README.txt

 This is the extdata/germline_sequences/AIRR/mouse/ folder in the igblastr package.

-This folder contains the germline sequences (in FASTA format) downloaded from AIRR-community/OGRDB for various mouse strains.
+This folder contains germline sequences (in FASTA format) downloaded from AIRR-community/OGRDB for various mouse strains.

 Content
 =======